-With the recent release of September LSAT scores, a number of students now find themselves in the somewhat uncomfortable position of a possible retake later this year.
-With that in mind, I want to take a moment to consider one of the most frequently asked questions regarding law school admissions: "Should I take the LSAT again, and if I do, how will law schools interpret my scores?”
+When LSAT scores come out, many students are faced with the uncomfortable reality of a possible retake.
+With that in mind, let’s consider two of the most common questions regarding law school admissions.
+“Should I retake the exam?
+And if I do, how will law schools interpret my scores?”

-In order to help you better understand your options, we have researched LSAC policy, as well as that of top law schools, and spoken with many admissions counselors regarding these issues, and compiled our findings below.
+In order to help you better understand your options, we have researched the policies of LSAC and top law schools.
+We’ve also spoken with many admissions counselors regarding these issues and compiled our findings below.

-Let’s address some of the facts about the LSAT and admissions first, and then weigh the considerations that factor into a potential retake.
+We’ll address some facts about the LSAT and admissions first, then weigh the considerations that factor into a potential retake.

-A word of caution, however.
-Just because you can take the test, say, seven or eight times within a single-year period doesn't mean that's in your best interests!
-For one, most schools at the moment seem to prefer applicants with a score count of 4-5 or less; that is, at five or more attempts schools may begin to question why it’s taking so long for you to hit your target, meaning it would be wise to then include an addendum explaining your situation.
-Secondly, repeat testing pushes you later into each application cycle where rolling admissions may begin to work against you, and app cutoff dates can even prevent you from applying for the upcoming fall.
-So be sure to take into account your planned test dates and intended-school deadlines to ensure you make the cut.
+That being said, don’t let the limitation scare you.
+For one, most schools still seem to prefer applicants with 4-5 or fewer attempts.
+That is, at five or more attempts, schools may begin to question why it’s taking so long for you to hit your target, and this often warrants an addendum explaining your situation.
+Secondly, repeat testing pushes you later into each application cycle.
+Rolling admissions can then begin to work against you and app deadlines could prevent you from applying for the upcoming term.
+So be sure to consider your planned test dates and intended-school deadlines to ensure you make the cut.

-However in 2006 the ABA (American Bar Association) changed its policies, and began requiring schools to report only the highest LSAT scores of students, regardless of how many times they had taken the test: “…beginning with the October 2006 Annual Questionnaire, which collects LSAT data on the Fall 2006 entering class, the Questionnaire will seek 75th percentile, median, and 25th percentile LSAT data based on the high score rather than the average score for matriculants who took the test more than once.”
+…beginning with the October 2006 Annual Questionnaire, which collects LSAT data on the Fall 2006 entering class, the Questionnaire will seek 75th percentile, median, and 25th percentile LSAT data based on the high score rather than the average score for matriculants who took the test more than once.

 What this means is that since schools now report only their students’ highest LSAT scores to the ABA, all law schools now consider only an applicant’s highest LSAT score, and no longer take the averaged score into consideration.
-Yes, schools will see all of your scores from the past five years, and they do pay attention to scoring trends (if your four attempts show four consecutive declines, for instance, you’ll want to explain that pattern), but in the end it’s the highest number that’s reported so it’s the highest number that matters.
+Yes, schools will see all of your scores from the past five years.
+And they do pay attention to scoring trends.
+If your four attempts show four consecutive declines, for instance, you’ll want to explain that pattern.
+In the end, it’s the highest number that’s reported so it’s the highest number that matters.

 Why is this good news?
 It means that if you retake the LSAT and improve your score, schools will disregard your lower score(s) in favor of your best performance.
-The “penalty,” so to speak, of multiple attempts has been largely erased.
+The averaging “penalty,” so to speak, of multiple attempts has been entirely removed.

 How Can You Tell if a Retake is Worth It?